 The Importance of PGHD in Improving Health Outcomes

-There are published evidences of the potential merits that PGHD from RPM bring to individualizing clinical care.
+There are published evidence of the potential merits that PGHD from RPM bring to individualizing clinical care.

 - Facilitates timely advice: If data is seen and shared by care teams in a timely manner, patient-generated health data (PGHD) obtained through mobile apps and devices represents a possibility for remote patient monitoring and fast or early interventions to prevent acute exacerbations of chronic illness.
 Sensors in smart watch, for instance, gather biometric data and transmit it continuously to their care providers in real-time.